With just over 2 million federal employees, the U.S. Government is one of the largest employers in the world.

 Partner with a Fiduciary Financial Advisor who understands your federal employee benefits and financial picture inside and out.

-One important distinction between a Fiduciary and non-Fiduciary: A lot of federal retirement specialists aren’t Fiduciaries, which means they aren’t required to put your needs before their own.
+Moreover, we are Fiduciary advisors.
+A lot of federal retirement specialists aren’t Fiduciaries, which means they aren’t required to put your needs before their own.
 As your Fiduciary Financial Advisor, we’re well-versed in the federal compensation structure and benefits, and we have the Fiduciary duty to give you the best possible advice.